Doris needs full assistance for care and transfers

 - Dependent on caregiver in most situations

-- The orange of her blouse indicates a high risk of dynamic and static overload to the caregiver when not using proper equipment
+- The orange of her book indicates a high risk of dynamic and static overload to the caregiver when not using proper equipment

 - Stimulation of functional mobility is very important